Rishon LeZion: State of Israel

 Rishon LeZion was declared a city in 1950, by which time it had a population of around 18,000.
 By 1983 it had a population of 103,000.
 In 2006, 222,300 people were living in the city.
 By 2020, the population is expected to reach 253,600.
 In 2007, the Rishon LeZion Municipality was awarded the Ministry of Interior Prize for Proper Management.

 In 2016, the Israeli government approved the expansion of Rishon LeZion onto sand dunes west of the city, upon which one of the largest commercial and residential construction projects in the Central District will be built on 1,000 dunams.
 Another industrial zone in the western part of the city is planned to be almost doubled in size.

+On June 14, 2025, an Iranian missile strike directly hit a residential building, killing three civilians and injuring over 20 others, including a 3-month-old baby who was rescued from the rubble.

 Demographics

-The 1922 Census conducted by the British Mandate authorities found there were 1,373 Jews living in Rishon LeZion and 23 Muslims.
+The 1922 Census conducted by the British Mandate authorities found 1,373 Jews living in Rishon LeZion and 23 Muslims.